OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaTwoSidedMaterial.md

   - Toon = 2

-  If child materials disagree on the type of toon specular model, this type will be used instead.
+  <p>If child materials disagree on the type of toon specular model, this type will be used instead.<\p>

   <h3>sss_trace_set</h3>